4HDAIRY/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. Aged Dry Cow born before 9/1/2014.

-###  Senior Champions, Grand Champions & Supreme Champion

-1. Best animal bred by exhibitor — Reginald Morse Award.
+1. Best Animal Bred & Owned by Exhibitor — Reginald Morse Award.
 Proof required by either registration paper or past approval forms listing ownership.

 1. Dam and Daughter — One cow & her daughter.
 May be from 2 members.

-1. Produce of Dam — Two offspring of | cow.
-May be from 3 members.
+1. Produce of Dam — Two offspring of 1 cow.
+May be from 2 members.

 1. Members Herd Exhibited by 1 member — Arthur Williams Award — 3 animals, any
-age, same breed, any breeds.
+age, any breeds.

 1. Club Herd — 5 animals — of which at least two must be from classes 1-7.
-Opento all clubs.
+Open to all clubs.

-###  SHOWMANSHIP & FITTING CLASSES (Taursiay)
+###  SHOWMANSHIP & FITTING CLASSES (Thursday) $2.00/class

-$2.00/class

-- Novice Class Division A: Member 8 years of age (as of January 1, 2018) who has never shown before.
+- Novice Class Division A: Member 8 years of age (as of January 1, 2021) who has never shown before.

 - Novice Class Division B: Member 9-12 years of age (as of January 1, 2019) and under